ursinusdatastructures/Modules/_pages/RecursionModule/Exercise2.md

   feedbackprocess: |
     var pos = feedbackString.trim();
   correctcheck: |
-    pos.includes("9.20_61.154_13.33")
+    pos.includes("9.23_61.186_13.39")
   incorrectchecks:
     - incorrectcheck: |
-        pos.includes("9.35_61.2258_13.79")
+        pos.includes("9.44_61.2432_13.107")
       feedback: "Try again.
-It looks like you're still only using memoization for one of the recursive calls"
-    - incorrectcheck: |
-        pos.includes("9.23_61.186_13.39")
-      feedback: "Try again.
-It looks like you're only using memoization for one of the recursive calls in the third case"
-    - incorrectcheck: |
-        pos.includes("9.24_61.216_13.41")
-      feedback: "Try again.
-It looks like you're only using memoization for one of the recursive calls in the third case"
+It looks like you're not using any memoization yet.
+Are you remembering to check to see if (m, n) is already in the memory?
+Are you saving (m, n) in memory the first time you have to compute it?"
 files:
   - filename: "Student Code"
     name: driver